mdsol-share/crichton/doc/protocol_and_route_descriptors.md

       requests_per_second: 50
 ```

-### SLT Response Header
+### SLT Header<a name="slt-header"></a>
 Service level target (SLT) measures the performance of a system.
 Certain goals are defined and the SLT gives the
 percentage to which those goals should be achieved.
 SLT header is set on response if `slt` property is specified
 on a transition in protocols section.
-The SLT response header name is configured in [Crichton YAML properties][].
+The SLT header name is configured in
-SLT response header format is a comma-separated string of key/value pairs of `slt` descriptor properties, for example:
+{file:doc/getting_started.md#crichton-yaml-properties Crichton YAML properties}.
+SLT header format is
+a comma-separated string of  key/value pairs of `slt` descriptor properties, for example:
 `99th_percentile=100ms,std_dev=25ms,requests_per_second=50`.

 ## Route Descriptors